A Beginner’s Guide To Foraging

 Before heading out, do check where you’re looking to forage isn’t private property and does allow foraging.
 Foraging in London’s Royal Parks is forbidden, for instance, but other places like Hampstead Heath and Battersea are fair game.

-Any rules I should follow?
+Any rules we should follow?

 We always abide by the rule of 1/3, so never taking more than a third of the plant.
 This means a third for us, a third for the wildlife to feed on or for a fellow forager, and then a third is substantial enough to ensure the plant is able to regenerate.

-How do I know what’s in season?
+How can we know what’s in season?

 The Woodland Trust have a really handy guide for what’s in season and a few tips of how to pick and what to look out for.
 Foraging obviously takes a bit more commitment in winter but there’s still plenty out there to be had if you know what you’re looking for.